sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 ```

 ###### 3.7 Multi-view command, Seperate CLI

+Here each switch param transition to a different view.
+PARAM phy-if-name switches to configure-if-view.
+PARAM vlan-if-name switches to configure-vlan-view.
+Hence, a SEP_CLI flag is needed.
+If  a new CLI is developed, it is advised to separate the switch statement into different commands in this scenario for simplicity.

 ```
 <COMMAND name="interface" help="Select an interface" db_flag="SEP_CLI" view_keys="name=*|name=*" view_tables="sonic-port:sonic-port/PORT/PORT_LIST/ifname={name}|sonic-vlan:sonic-vlan/VLAN/VLAN_LIST/name={name}" >
    <PARAM name="if-switch" help="Interface commands" mode="switch" ptype="STRING" db_flag="SEP_CLI" >